 In reality, it would be silly to call the drive up to Pittsburgh a “road trip” or anything related to a long drive for me, especially since I’ve driven up there so many times since college.
 The long winding road of Route 15, through the wine valleys of Loudoun County, to the connection and mundane highway that is I-70 to the Pennsylvania Turnpike.
 That being said, I’ve never actually documented the four hour trip up to Pittsburgh.

-We’ve arrived at our hotel late in the afternoon when the sun was just about completely set and the vivid lights from the city skylines began to overpower the remaining orange glow from what was the last couple of minutes of golden hour.
+When I’ve arrived at the hotel late in the afternoon when the sun was just about completely set and the vivid lights from the city skylines began to overpower the remaining orange glow from what was the last couple of minutes of golden hour.

 Keeping up with Ev